RunquanYe/RunquanYe/README.md

 - 🌱 Love to reasearch and learn interesting and fancy stuff.
 - 📫 How to reach me **Jerry347702526@gmail.com**,  **yer@mail.gvsu.edu**
 - I have 3 Github accounts.
-  + "JerryYK" for school
+  + "JerryYK" for school works.
-  + "MouseKI" for research purpose and store tutorial notes
+  + "MouseKI" for research purpose and storeing tutorial notes.
-  + "RunquanYe" is the main account
+  + "RunquanYe" is the main account.

 <br />